coq/coq/doc/sphinx/proof-engine/tactics.rst

              must have given the name explicitly (see :ref:`Existential-Variables`).

    .. note:: When you are referring to hypotheses which you did not name
-             explicitly, be aware that Coq may make a different decision on how to name the variable in the current goal and in the context of the existential variable.
+             explicitly, be aware that Rocq may make a different decision on how to name the variable in the current goal and in the context of the existential variable.
 This can lead to surprising behaviors.